gimse/WaveEquation/README.md

 # Wave Equation With Euler Forward

-Solving the wave equation, and showing that the Euler forward is a unstable method.
+Solving the wave equation, and showing that Euler forward is a unstable method.

 ## Screencapture